-Outpatient diagnostic tests and therapeutic services and Diagnostic Radiological supplies (continued) Services: someone else.
-All other components of blood are covered beginning with the first pint used.
-Other outpatient diagnostic tests \$25 copay for Ultrasound and Echocardiography \$50 copay for Stress, Authorization rules may apply.
-Nerve Conduction, CT, and MRI \$100 copay for CTA, MRA, PET, SPECT and other nuclear medicine tests 20% coinsurance for Part B medications and contrast agents injected during a service Diagnostic Procedures &amp; Tests: \$25 copay for Colonoscopy, Endoscopy and other diagnostic "scopic" procedures, Pulmonary Function Tests and Thyroid Function Tests \$75 copay for Sleep Study, Psychological Tests Lab and x-ray services performed at an outpatient hospital facility are subject to the outpatient hospital copayment.
+Outpatient diagnostic tests and therapeutic services and supplies (continued) Diagnostic Radiological Outpatient diagnostic tests and therapeutic services and supplies (continued) someone else.
+All other components of blood are covered beginning with the first pint used. • Other outpatient diagnostic tests Authorization rules may apply.
+Diagnostic Radiological Services: \$25 copay for Ultrasound and Echocardiography \$50 copay for Stress, Nerve Conduction, CT and MRI \$150 copay for CTA, MRA, PET, SPECT and other nuclear medicine tests 20% coinsurance for Part B medications and contrast agents injected during a service Diagnostic Procedures & Tests: \$25 copay for Colonoscopy, Endoscopy and other diagnostic "scopic" procedures, Pulmonary Function Tests and Thyroid Function Tests \$150 copay for Sleep Study, Psychological Tests Lab and x-ray services performed at an performed at an outpatient hospital facility are subject to the outpatient hospital copayment.